Bhanu-22/TSE/README.md

-# ThoughtSpot AI Chat Application
+# ThoughtSpot Demo Builder Application

 ## How It Works (Architecture)